eram/kiss.ts/README.md

 # KISS.TS
-The Keep It Simple Stack (whishlist)
+The Keep It Simple Stack (wish list)

 __Technology Requirements__
-1. Few technologies and langaugues to master >> eables small full-stack teams
+1. Few technologies and languages to master >> enables small full-stack teams
 1. Few infrastructure components fully integrated into a DevOps platform
 1. Easy componentization of code, modules, services and apps.
 1. Mature enough to be used in corporate software